 In today’s competitive job market, candidates need every advantage they can get.

-While some job seekers might be spending their time attending every networking event possible or signing up for expensive conferences, one of the most impactful resume-builders is much simpler: volunteering.
+While some job seekers might be spending their time attending every networking event possible or signing up for expensive conferences, one of the most impactful CV-builder is much simpler: volunteering.
 In fact, over 40 percent of hiring managers consider volunteering as valuable as paid work.

 How does it impact your marketability?

 Millions of people donate their time to charities, helping improve their community and connecting with others.
 Joining them gives you a chance to showcase your skills, passions and relatability outside of the office.
-This can set your resume apart from the pile of others that most recruiters read through.
+This can set your CV apart from the pile of others that most recruiters read through.

 - Demonstrates soft skills.
 While hard skills are mostly gleaned from formal education and work, soft skills like critical thinking, teamwork, creativity and communication are products of experience.
 Volunteering offers the perfect opportunity to develop these skills in a professional, yet personal setting.
 It shows recruiters that you have a developed sense of self-motivation and the ability to work well with others, both of which are critical in today’s job market.